-Choose Device, then click View Configuration in the Routing group and configure a default route.
+Choose Device, then click View Configuration (or Create First Static Route) in the Routing group and configure a default route.

 The default route normally points to the upstream or ISP router that resides off the outside interface.
 A default IPv4 route is for any-ipv4 (0.0.0.0/0), whereas a default IPv6 route is for any-ipv6 (::0/0).
 Create routes for each IP version you use.
 If you use DHCP to obtain an address for the outside interface, you might already have the default routes that you need.

 The routes you define on this page are for the data interfaces only.
 They do not impact the management interface.
 Set the management gateway on.

 The following example shows a default route for IPv4.
 In this example, isp-gateway is a network object that identifies the IP address of the ISP gateway (you must obtain the address from your ISP).
 You can create this object by clicking Create New Network at the bottom of the Gateway drop-down list.

 Choose Policies and configure the security policies for the network.

 The device setup wizard enables traffic flow between the inside-zone and outside-zone, and interface NAT for all interfaces when going to the outside interface.
 Even if you configure new interfaces, if you add them to the inside-zone object, the access control rule automatically applies to them.

 However, if you have multiple inside interfaces, you need an access control rule to allow traffic flow from inside-zone to inside-zone.
 If you add other security zones, you need rules to allow traffic to and from those zones.
 These would be your minimum changes.